Fort Hays State University > About FHSU > Academic Divisions > Graduate School > Irb

 DO NOT REQUEST A DEMO VIA IRBNet; this is not a training application and does not pertain to your proposal!
 If you have any questions, or would like to schedule in-person training, please email IRB@fhsu.edu or call 785-628-4349.

 Use with the new user registration Instructions

 For faculty and student researchers

-Instructions for FHSU students
+Instructions for FHSU students (create a new study)

 Includes helpful information for faculty supervising student research - PLEASE USE THE NEW FORMS POSTED IN THE IRBNET LIBRARY!

 Instructions for FHSU faculty and staff researchers